sergmain/metaheuristic-docs/p/description-of-snippet-yaml.md

  is the last parameter for executable file (skipParams must be false)

 > - mh.task-params-version defines which format must be used for params.yaml file which is provided to snippet as the last parameter in command line (skipParams is false).
-For details see [Task params.yaml config](task-params-yaml)
+For details see [description of task's params.yaml config](description-of-task-params-yaml.md)

 - metrics - boolean, true/false, should we collect metrics after executing this snippet?